 In recent years, we have been focusing on promoting esports as part of our efforts as a creator of entertainment culture.

-We have the role of planning and organizing events as a software developer —a role that had been largely shouldered by the player community in the past —in order to provide an environment that better allows competitors and fans to enjoy the excitement of competitions.
+We have the role of planning and organizing events as a game manufacturer—a role that had been largely shouldered by the player community in the past—in order to provide an environment that better allows competitors and fans to enjoy the excitement of competitions.

-We are also working to provide amateur players with opportunities to shine, such as by with the Street Fighter League: College-JP 2019 for students, beginning in June 2019.
+Since 2013, we have held Capcom Cup to determine the top players in the world.
+We are also working to provide amateur players with opportunities to shine, such as with the new Street Fighter League: College-JP 2019 for students, in June 2019.
 Through these activities, we aim to increase points of contact with our customers and improve customer satisfaction.
+In fiscal 2020, we plan to hold the fully-online Capcom Pro Tour Online 2020 in 10 regions around the world.